 Subscription change

 After a CE has received a SubscriptionChangeRequest message from the CM to which it is subscribed, the CE shall perform the subscription change procedure described in 5.2.1.5.
-The CE shall generate and send the CxMediaChangeSybscriptionRequest primitive to the WSO/RLSS that is serves.
+The CE shall generate and send the CxMediaChangeSubscriptionRequest primitive to the WSO/RLSS that is serves.

 The following table shows CxMediaChangeSubscriptionRequest primitives.